fluree/docs.flur.ee/content/db_intro.md

 This quick start is designed to utilize the [FlureeDB interactive web console](https://flureedb.flur.ee).
 These transactions could also be performed via your code or REPL utilizing the JSON API, but that would require a token.

-The first four topics in the Quick Start guide will show you how to query and transact using an already populated database.
-The next two topics will show you how to set up a brand new database.
+The first six topics in the Quick Start guide will show you how to query and transact using an already populated database.
+The next five topics will show you how to set up a brand new database.

 Topic |
 -- | --